 Tip 1.
 Embrace a few extra layers

 Layering clothes is one effective and flexible technique to preserve your precious body heat, even indoors.
-A few good layer of thermals, a decent pair of slippers or wooly socks or a beanie can definitely help you stay warm.
+A few good layers of thermals, a decent pair of slippers or woolly socks or a beanie can definitely help you stay warm.
 When it comes to bedding, layering will also help as temperature can fluctuate overnight.
-Flannelette sheets are also a good way to keep yourself feeling cosy, and placing rugs on tile or wooden floors also helps.
+Flannelette sheets are also a good way to keep yourself feeling cosy and placing rugs on tile or wooden floors also helps.

 Tip 2.
 Use your heating unit strategically

 Rather than just cranking up the temperature whenever you feel the urge, try to stick to a fairly consistent temperature.
 The ideal temperature setting of around 21-22°C all year round, enables your unit to work as efficiently as possible.
 Also, with most Daikin units, you can set a timer so the heat comes on automatically when you really need it to (so you can basically forget about adjusting it).

 Windows and doors are the main culprits, consider installing draft excluders like door snakes or new curtains to block out the cold air.
 We lose up to 40% of our heat through windows, so these seemingly small additions can make a major impact.
 If you’ll experience higher than usual humidity in rooms due to poor ventilation, it would be clever to get a split system air conditioning unit that offers the latest in cutting edge technology, which means they not only provide efficient cooling and heating for your home, but can humidify, dehumidify, ventilate and purify the air too!

 Tip 4.
 Concentrate your heat

 Even in small homes, there tends to be areas we use more than others.
 Living rooms and bedrooms are often well utilised.
 With this in mind, focus your heating energy on the areas you spend most time.
 A great way to do this is with a multi split system, that allows you to control the temperature in the rooms that are being occupied.